autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

-# Get started with AutoGluon for Multimodal Data: Text + Categorical
+# Explore Models for Multimodal Data with Text and Other Features

 :label:`sec_tabularprediction_text_multimodal`